Technical documentation - Yacana 0.2.0

 ALL_TASK_MUST_COMPLETE |

-Chat will continue until all LLMs with @llm_stops_by_itself=True
+Chat will continue going until all LLMs with @llm_stops_by_itself=True says they are finished.

-indicate they are finished.
-Set precise completion goals in the task prompt for this to
+Set precise completion goals in the task prompt if you want this to actually work.

 |